Books Like Jane Eyre - 15 Best Reads If You Loved It (2026)

 Mrs. Dalloway is a lovely book, and in fact, every one of Woolf's books is lovely - and certainly decent.
 Someone asked me in what sense I used the word decency, I think it represents a sincere nobility with purity in which cleanliness and intelligence work.

-I think the Woolf at the back of the book is a witty woman with a good sense of humor, she's not pretentious at all, and her nihilism is endearing, but that cuteness doesn't diminish its desperation.
+I think the Woolf at the back of the book is a witty woman with a good sense of humor; she's not pretentious at all, and her nihilism is endearing, but that cuteness doesn't diminish its desperation.
 After reading Mrs. Dalloway, the word came to my mind again: "integration".
 Our Mrs. Dalloway is a woman who perfectly integrates her divisions.

 She knew how to live well in this world, and she chose Richard over Peter.
-Peter is not someone who can integrate himself, he is "clumsy" to the world and will always be.
+Peter is not someone who can integrate himself; he is "clumsy" to the world and will always be.
 And how Richard fits into the world, a one-way guy, but he has that tinge of introspective intelligence (if he didn't have even that, Dalloway wouldn't have tolerated marrying him).

 He has the advantage that he won't ask about the other side of Dalloway, he just dumps himself completely on her, and she accepts it with ease, she uses everything he has to achieve her own good life This side of her, but she also left her own space intact, which she knew Richard wouldn't notice.

-And at that moment she had to look at the deep crack and stare at it, with no choice.
+And at that moment, she had to look at the deep crack and stare at it, with no choice.
 More than once in the book, there is a mention of the waves, the choppy, repetitive motion.
 It seems that the book "The Waves" has long been in Woolf's mind.

-In fact, before reading Mrs. Dalloway I had the false impression that it was about a story that happened on a boat when it actually happened in her other book, The Voyage, but At the time, I did not know the existence of the book "Voyage".
+In fact, before reading Mrs. Dalloway, I had the false impression that it was about a story that happened on a boat when it actually happened in her other book, The Voyage, but at the time, I did not know the existence of the book "Voyage".

 The waves have always been the image of her subject.
 "Voyage," "Jacob's Room," "Mrs. Dalloway," "To the Lighthouse," up to "The Wave," which directly imitates the movement of waves.
 This changing and repeating everything, surging, whistling, washing ashore, shattering, and disappearing, is an irresistible life.